-As a Church of England School, Behaviour for Learning in Holywell School is rooted in our distinctively Christian character and our core beliefs which are Gospel inspired and which support the school's Vision:
+As a Church of England School, Behaviour for Learning and our Exclusion Policy in Holywell School is rooted in our distinctively Christian character and our core beliefs which are Gospel inspired and which support the school's Vision:

 At Holywell, our vision is that everyone in our community chooses to "Live Life in all its Fullness" (John 10:10).
-Inspired by the teaching of Jesus, the Good Shepherd, we choose to live our values, being the best we can be in community."
+Inspired by the teaching of Jesus, the Good Shepherd, we choose to live our values.

+being the best we can be in community."

 As a school, we are guided by 'Live life in all its fullness' (John 10:10).
 We encourage everyone in our community to make the right choices, to follow the teachings of Jesus, to be committed to keeping each other safe, to keep the focus on learning and to be peaceful problem-solvers.
 All behaviour is a choice: living life in all its fullness is also a choice; it changes the way we see each other and is revealed in our most challenging moments; it is in these challenging moments that we look to the inspiration of Jesus to make the right choices.
+Suspension and Exclusion do not fit well with our spirit of forgiveness, second chances and restoring broken relationships, however, sometimes, our duty to all of our community outweighs the needs of an individual.